2007–08 All-Ireland Senior Club Football Championship

 The 2007–08 All-Ireland Senior Club Football Championship was the 38th staging of the All-Ireland Senior Club Football Championship since its establishment by the Gaelic Athletic Association in 1970-71.
-The championship began on 14 October 2007 and ended on 17 March 2008.
+The competition began on 14 October 2007 and ended on 17 March 2008.

-Crossmaglen Rangers entered the championship as the defending champions, however, they were defeated by St. Vincent's in the All-Ireland semi-final.
+Crossmaglen Rangers entered the competition as defending champion; however, the club was defeated by St Vincent's in the All-Ireland semi-final.

-On 17 March 2008, St. Vincent's won the championship following a 1-11 to 0-13 defeat of Nemo Rangers in the All-Ireland final at Croke Park.
-It was their second championship title overall and their first title since 1976.
+On 17 March 2008, St Vincent's won the competition following a 1-11 to 0-13 defeat of Nemo Rangers in the All-Ireland final at Croke Park.
+It was the club's second championship title overall, and a first title since 1976.

-Tomás Quinn of the St. Vincent's club was the championship's top scorer with 3-22.
+Tomás Quinn of the St Vincent's club was the competition's top scorer with 3-22.